Manholes and Drain Repair with Polyfoam

 Everything that makes polyurethane foam great for lifting concrete applies to repair drains and manholes.
 The curing time is quick (15 minutes or so), allowing you to get back to work.
 Other methods may take hours or days to set.
 The foam has compressive strength and tensile strength that is directly proportional to the density of the foam.
 It’s strong, is what we’re saying.

-The polyurethane foam is hydro-insensitive, it can be injected into wet soil and standing or flowing water.
-It won’t erode and resists water intrusion into the chemical reaction that causes the mixture to become a foam.
+Polyurethane foam is hydro-insensitive, and it can be injected into wet soil and standing or flowing water.
+Additionally, it won’t erode and resists water intrusion into the chemical reaction that causes the mixture to become foam.

 Applications for Infrastructure Projects